EEOB-BioData/EEOB546-R/_episodes/02-r-language-basics.md

 ~~~
 {: .output}

 And R will print out the answer, with a preceding "[1]".
-Don't worry about this
+We'll talk about this
-for now, we'll explain that later.
-For now think of it as indicating output.
+"[1]" later.

 Like bash, if you type in an incomplete command, R will wait for you to
 complete it: